yuvalmGS/gigaspaces-wiki-jekyll/xap97net/replication-gateway-bootstrapping-process.markdown

 page_id: 63799425
 ---

-{summary}This page is about bootstrapping a site from another site across gateways.{summary}
+{% summary %}This page is about bootstrapping a site from another site across gateways.{% endsummary %}

 {% info %}
 This page assume prior knowledge of multi-site replication, please refer to [Multi-Site Replication (WAN)|Multi-Site Replication over the WAN] before reading this page.